-Rafales possess superior maneuverability than an F-35 in a close-range dogfight and has the ability to fly at supersonic speeds with less fuel usage, making it far more superior than China’s J-10, J-11, and Su-27 fighter jets.
+Rafales possess superior maneuverability than an F-35 in a close-range dogfight and have the ability to fly at supersonic speeds with less fuel usage, making them far more superior than China’s J-10, J-11, and Su-27 fighter jets.

 On the contrary, India has fought multiple wars, involving frequent dogfights with adversary countries.
 It has tried and tested its air assets and, consequently, is more aware of its own fighter capabilities, the experts say.